fisothemes/TwinCat-Dynamic-Collections/README.md

 # ⚠ Important ⚠

 Be careful when storing `STRUCT`s or `FUNCTION BLOCK`s that contain `STRING`s or `WSTRING`s.
-You may not be able to retrieve them with any search operation method which includes keys to retrieve a value in a map.
-This is because strings are null delimited, so any junk characters after the null character are retained.
+You may not be able to retrieve them with any search operation method that includes keys to retrieve a value in a map.
+This is because strings are null-terminated, so any junk characters after the null character are retained.
 Equality of `STRUCT`s and `FUNCTION BLOCK`s are checked using `MEMCMP`.
 For `FUNCTION BLOCK`s I recommend you store them using interfaces or pointers.
 For `STRUCT`s, clear any strings inside using `MEMSET` and set them to your chosen value before you store them.
 If you have questions I'm happy to answer them.